airbr/freespot/readme.md

 As at present, this seems very possible but more difficult than current resources and time allow.

+#####Partial wireframe:
 ![](example-drawinglibrary-UI.png)
-These are the best free parking spot zones near Ponce City Market.
+>Use case: These are the best free parking spot zones near Ponce City Market.
 The Flag indicates (and would have more detail in this feature) that it is a one way exit onto Ponce De Leon.

 ## Development Team